New Market, Kolkata: Food stores

 There are several renowned confectioners in New Market: Nahoum & Sons (estd.
 1902) is truly historic, with its original mahogany cabinetry and marble counters.
 For over a century, millions of customers have sworn by Nahoum's Rich Fruit Cake, its brownies, marzipan, macaroons and much more.
 Imperial Confectioners and D Gama compete for a close second and third place.

 Kalimpong Cheese and Bandel Cheese are local cheese available only in New Market.
 Kalimpong Cheese comes from the North Bengal tourist spot of Kalimpong, it can be crumbled into salad or eaten raw.
 Bandel Cheese is an Asian cheese originated in an erstwhile Portuguese colony, Bandel located in eastern India.
 It is an indigenous unripened, salted soft variety of cheese made in perforated pots.
 It is similar to Surti paneer but made from cow's milk.

 Available in two varieties, plain (white) and smoked (brown).
 Bandel cheese is well salted and can be stored.

 Garments and accessories stores

 New market (New complex) houses a world reputed 97 years old store "PUMPOSH" ..Kashmir Shawl Emporium, selling art and craft from Kashmir.

-Fires
+Incidents

-The New Market witnessed two major fires on 13 December 1985 and 20 July 2011.
-There was another massive fire on 18 May 2015.
+New Market witnessed two major fires, one on 13 December 1985 and the other one on 20 July 2011.
+There was also another massive fire on 18 May 2015.